This weekend we decided to take a trip to Spain while staying in our backyard.

 Mussels and clams (the clams were steamed inside on the stove, last time a few didn't open while in the paella)

 You can't have a Spanish feast with out some homemade Flan to finish it off!

-Large & Small BGE, Two-Tier Swing Rack, Spider for the Wok, eggCARTen & and Cedar Pergola my Eggs call home.
+Large & Small BGE, CGW Two-Tier Swing Rack for BOTH EGGS, Spider for the Wok, eggCARTen & and Cedar Pergola my Eggs call home in Edmond, OK.